joelklabo/buddy/docs/style-guide.md

 - How-to: Goal → Steps (numbered) → Verify → Troubleshooting.
 - Concept: What/Why → Key terms → How it fits → Links to how-tos.
 - Reference: Field/name → Type/default → Example → Notes.

+Mermaid diagrams:
+- Use fenced blocks with language `mermaid`; for styling include an init line like `%%{init: {'theme': 'neutral'}}%%`.
+- Prefer LR direction to avoid tall diagrams in README.
+- Keep labels concise; avoid HTML unless necessary for line breaks.
+- Preview on GitHub before merging; broken diagrams should be fixed or removed.